tendermint/tendermint/docs/rfc/rfc-000-p2p-roadmap.rst

 single connection.
-Additionally, expanded the programming model of the ``p2p.Channel`` to accommodate some kind of _future_ or similar paradigm to make it viable to write reactor code without needing for the reactor developer to wrestle with lower level concurency constructs.
+Additionally, expanded the programming model of the ``p2p.Channel`` to accommodate some kind of _future_ or similar paradigm to make it viable to write reactor code without needing for the reactor developer to wrestle with lower level concurrency constructs.

 Timeout Handling (QoS)